labring/sealos/docs/4.0/docs/cloud/apps/appstore/appstore.md

   manager: [ your-uuid ] # you can add other users as manager
 ```

-We will support gui to manage organization in the future.
+We will support GUI to manage organizations in the future.

 ## How to display your image information in sealos app store

 By default, if you push an image to sealos registry `hub.sealos.cn`, sealos will generate an image cr and apply it to
 sealos cloud.

-You can customise the image cr by write an image cr into the image, and the `README.md` will be parsed as an element of the image cr.
+You can customize the image cr by writing an image cr into the image, and the `README.md` will be parsed as an element of the image cr.

-So you need to make your image file structure like the following tree map:
+You need to construct your image files in the following structure:

 ```text
 ├── etc